What happens when interest rates rise?

 For borrowers, an interest rate is the amount a lender charges you to take out a loan.
 When you borrow money from a bank to buy a car or a house, interest is added on to the principal amount.
 For many borrowers, rising interest rates make their debt payments harder to afford.

 The Bank of Canada (BoC), who sets the rate at which financial institutions and their customers can borrow money, are responsible for raising interest rates.
 Due to economic stressors, like COVID-19, the BoC lowered their key lending rate to ensure consumers and businesses continue to spend and to stimulate the economy.
 The economy has now recovered to pre-pandemic levels and presents new challenges.
-Higher interest rates are expected to help encourage Canadians to borrow less, which will cool inflation and slow the increase in living costs.
+Higher interest rates are meant to help encourage Canadians to borrow less, which will cool inflation and slow the increase in living costs.
 But it also means higher borrowing costs.
-[GC1]

 The debts to worry about are variable-rate debts or debts whose interest rate fluctuates over time.

 Do you have debt whose interest rate is pegged to a lender’s prime rate?
-When you see “prime plus two per cent”, this means you have variable-rate debt.
+When you see “prime plus two per cent,” this means you have variable-rate debt.
 Financial institutions change their prime lending rate based on the overnight rate set by the Bank of Canada.

 Fixed-rate debt like most credit cards and fixed-rate mortgages won’t be impacted by rising interest rates.